Ally Bank Review: The Best Online Banking and More

 If you wondered how Ally Bank earned its GOBankingRates scores, here’s a quick breakdown:

-Ally has made a name for itself in the banking industry for its attention to customer service, and that’s reflected in how it stacks up against the competition, Ally ranked first among banks surveyed by GOBankingRates in two important categories: 24/7 Phone Customer Service and Live Chat with Person Service.
+- Customer Service: Ally has made a name for itself in the banking industry for its attention to customer service, and that’s reflected in how it stacks up against the competition, Ally ranked first among banks surveyed by GOBankingRates in two important categories: 24/7 Phone Customer Service and Live Chat with Person Service.

-And you’ll never pay fees for monthly maintenance, domestic or international incoming wires, cashier’s checks, standard or expedited ACH transfers, or standard checks for interest checking and money market accounts.
+- Fees: You’ll never pay fees for monthly maintenance, domestic or international incoming wires, cashier’s checks, standard or expedited ACH transfers, or standard checks for interest checking and money market accounts.
 Outgoing domestic wires carry a $20 fee, and you might face a $25-per-hour account research fee if you request extensive research on transaction histories.

 Ally Bank vs. Competitors